ngallegos/saga-data-migrator/README.md

 ## Running the example
 1. Run the `NServiceBus.EndpointMigrationExample` worker project.
 It should send one message upon startup, initializing the example saga and persisting the state to the specified folder.
+2. Change the `runInPersistenceMigrationMode` variable to true at the beginning of the `Program.cs` file.
+Re-run the worker project and observe that the fake saga data in the LegacyPersistenceSource is used to start the saga in the temporary endpoint and a new saga persistence file is created in the specified folder.

+**_Note:_** This is a work in progress...